marcello-dev/marcello-dev.github.io/_products/codestrap.md

 ![project-config](img/codestrap-project-config.png)

-The extension combines two cool technologies: [GitHub templates](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) and [GitPod](https://www.gitpod.io/).
+The extension combines two cool technologies: [GitHub templates](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) and [Gitpod](https://www.gitpod.io/).
+GitHub templates allow copying a repository as a base template for your project.
+Gitpod (besides other features) provides a web Visual Studio Code connected to GitHub repositories.
+Codestrap combines these two features in a handy Chrome extension.

-With few clicks is possible to configure and launch a dev project with your favourite language and framework (for example Java with Spring Boot).
-The project is launched in GitPod which provides a web Visual Studio Code to develop and debug directly in the browser.
+With a few clicks is possible to configure and launch a dev project with your favorite language and framework (for example Java with Spring Boot).
+The project is launched in Gitpod to develop and debug directly in the browser.

 The extension is implemented in JavaScript and uses the [octokit.js](https://github.com/octokit/octokit.js) to communicate with GitHub.

-# Why did I created it?
+# Why did I create it?
 I am often on [StackOverflow](https://stackoverflow.com/) and [CodeReview](https://codereview.stackexchange.com/), where developers post coding questions.
 Before answering the questions I want to make sure that the code runs properly but creating a new project on my laptop every time is annoying and takes time.
 Codestrap allows me to do it quickly and without even opening my IDE!

 Additionally, I used it as a chance to learn how a Chrome extension works.

+# Why should I use it?
+If you are a developer and you like helping others on StackOverflow, then this extension will probably be useful for you.
+If you often use GitHub, you like coding and experiment with new languages, then it might also be useful for you.

 # My Contribution
 Solo developer.

 # Technologies